 The hospitalists coordinate care with the patient's primary care doctor or another doctor from the primary care doctor's practice.
 If additional expertise is needed, a specialist is consulted.
 A dismissal summary is sent to the patient's primary care doctor following discharge from the hospital, and follow-up care is provided by the primary care doctor.

-Advantages of hospitalist program
+Advantages of hospitalist program:

-- Convenience for primary care physicians
+- Convenience for primary care doctors

 - Rapid response to crises and changes in a patient's condition